Talmudic academies in Babylonia: Background

-The history of the Jews in Iraq is largely unknown for the four centuries covering the period from Ezra (c.
+The history of the Jews in Babylonia is largely unknown for the four centuries covering the period from Ezra (c.
 5th century BCE) to Hillel the Elder (traditionally c.
 110 BCE – 10 CE); and the history of the succeeding two centuries, from Hillel to Judah the Prince (fl.
 2nd century CE), furnishes only a few scanty items on the state of learning among the Babylonian Jews.
 In the chief source of information about the Babylonian schools, Sherira Gaon referred to those dark centuries in his famous letter: "No doubt, here in Babylonia public instruction was given in the Torah; but besides the exilarchs there were no recognized heads of schools until the death of Rabbi [Judah]."